Northumberland East

 Northumberland East was a federal electoral district represented in the House of Commons of Canada from 1867 to 1917.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.

 The original definition of the riding is not known.
 In 1882, the East Riding of the county of Northumberland was defined to consist of the townships of Cramahe, Brighton, Murray, Percy and Seymour, the villages of Colborne, Brighton, Campbellford, and Hastings.

 The electoral district was abolished in 1914 when it was merged into Northumberland riding.

+Members of Parliament

+This riding has elected the following members of Parliament: